After completing Part 1:

 - What feelings of resentment, shame, or regret were in the trunk or footlocker?

-- Describe your Healing Goddess and any feelings or messages you received from her.
+- Describe your Healing Goddess and any feelings or information you got from her.

 - What feelings did you experience during the meditation?